USPTO 2015–2025 USPTO PatentsView Foreign Corporation

 Portfolio overview

-SKF AEROSPACE FRANCE S.A.S has been granted 44 US utility patents between 2016 and 2024, placing SKF AEROSPACE FRANCE S.A.S at rank #7,475 across all assignees tracked by PlainPatent.
+SKF Aerospace France S.a.s has been granted 44 US utility patents between 2016 and 2024, placing SKF Aerospace France S.a.s at #7,479 of 50,000 across all assignees tracked by PlainPatent.
 This portfolio spans 33 distinct Cooperative Patent Classification (CPC) subclasses, averaging 11.5 claims per patent with primary concentration in F16C (SHAFTS; FLEXIBLE SHAFTS; ELEMENTS OR CRANKSHAFT MECHANISMS; ROTARY BODIES OTHER THAN GEARING ELEMENTS; BEARINGS).
-As a Foreign Corporation, SKF AEROSPACE FRANCE S.A.S is one of the more focused assignees in the PatentsView dataset.
-The composite Innovation Score of 50.4/100 blends portfolio volume, filing velocity, technology breadth, and claim depth into a single comparable measure drawn directly from USPTO PatentsView records.
+As a Foreign Corporation, SKF Aerospace France S.a.s is one of the more focused assignees in the PatentsView dataset.
+By volume, SKF sits between SFS Intec Holding Ag (44 patents, rank #7,471) and Saint-gobain Placo (44 patents, rank #7,479) - the closest US assignees by grant volume.
+The composite Innovation Score of 50.4/100 blends portfolio volume, grant velocity, technology breadth, and claim depth into a single comparable measure drawn directly from USPTO PatentsView records.

 patents